beanb1123/bitjsminer/readme.md

 ----------------

 Download the full source code.
 You need a Google App Engine application defined and ready for code to be uploaded.
-Modify the app.yaml according to your application name, modify the config file to use your pool credentials and you're off to mine.
+Modify the app.yaml according to your application name, rename or copy config.py.sample to config.py and modify it to use your pool credentials.
+Open the "ninja" w.html page in your app path and you're off to mine!